Position: Towards Responsible Evaluation for Text-to-Speech: Introduction

 \section{Introduction}

-Text-to-speech (TTS) technology has made rapid progress, driven by advances in generative modeling~\cite{tacotron2, transformertts, vits, fastspeech2, difftts, valle} and the growing computational power and data~\cite{libritts, librispeech, wenetspeech4tts, libriheavy, emilia}.
-Modern TTS systems~\cite{valle2, naturalspeech3, cosyvoice2, f5tts, maskgct} produce speech that is increasingly natural, expressive, and human-indistinguishable, offering broad benefits across accessibility, education, content creation, and voice-based human-computer interaction.
-At the same time, these capabilities are inherently dual-use.
-Realistic voice synthesis and voice cloning have already been exploited in misinformation campaigns, telecom fraud via audio deepfakes~\cite{wen2025sokrobustaudiowatermarking}.
-Moreover, biased training data can reinforce societal inequities~\cite{pinhanez2024creatingafricanamericansoundingtts}, yielding uneven quality across demographic groups and reinforcing harmful stereotypes.
+Text-to-speech (TTS) has advanced rapidly in recent years, driven by generative modeling~\cite{tacotron2, vits, fastspeech2, difftts, valle}, large-scale speech corpora~\cite{libriheavy, emilia}, and increased computational resources.
+Modern TTS systems~\cite{valle2, naturalspeech3} can now generate high-fidelity, natural, and expressive speech, enabling broad applications in accessibility, content creation, and human-computer interaction.
+At the same time, this capability leap represents a double-edged sword, introducing a growing range of ethical and societal concerns.
+High-fidelity voice cloning lowers the barrier to telecom fraud and disinformation through audio deepfakes.
+Synthetic speech further threatens biometric authentication, as it can spoof commercial automatic speaker verification (ASV) systems~\cite{asvspoof5}.
+More broadly, synthesizing a person's voice without authorization raises concerns around consent, privacy, ownership, and digital identity~\cite{sharma2026voicevoiceownershipidentity}.
+In addition, biased training data and narrow evaluation protocols can reinforce societal inequities, leading to uneven quality across demographic groups~\cite{pinhanez2024creatingafricanamericansoundingtts} and representational harms such as demeaning portrayals~\cite{notrepresentationme}.

-Current TTS evaluation practices, narrowly focused on technical performance in terms of naturalness, intelligibility, speaker similarity, and efficiency, have not kept pace with the growing complexity and societal reach of modern TTS applications, revealing a critical imbalance between technological advancement and its evaluation.
-We argue that TTS evaluation must move beyond technical performance to encompass dimensions of trustworthiness, responsibility, and ethical consideration.
-To this end, we put forward the concept of \textit{Responsible Evaluation} for TTS, which calls for a comprehensive rethinking of how evaluation should evolve amid the rapid advancement of TTS technology across three progressive levels, and \textbf{we argue that this concept is essential and urgent for the next phase of TTS development.} \begin{itemize} \item \textit{\textbf{Level One: Fidelity and Accuracy.}} Argues that evaluation metrics reliably and faithfully reflect model capabilities; \item \textit{\textbf{Level Two: Comparability, Standardization, and Transferability.}} Argues that evaluation practices follow scientific rigor and fairness to enable reliable cross-system comparisons; \item \textit{\textbf{Level Three: Ethical and Risk Oversight.}} Argues that evaluation incorporates ethical and societal implications, aligning TTS development with the public interest and broader principles of responsible AI. \end{itemize}
+Current TTS evaluation has not kept pace with the expanding complexity and societal reach of TTS technology.
+Existing practices still center on technical performance in terms of naturalness, intelligibility, speaker similarity, and efficiency, revealing a critical imbalance between technological advancement and evaluation practice.
+We therefore argue that TTS evaluation must move beyond technical performance to encompass ethical and societal considerations.
+To this end, we put forward the concept of \textit{Responsible Evaluation} for TTS, structured into three progressive levels that call for a comprehensive rethinking of how evaluation should evolve amid rapid technological progress. \textbf{We argue that Responsible Evaluation is essential and urgent for the next phase of TTS development.}